chanind/penman-js/README.md

 ## About

-This library is a direct port of the Python library, with identical method names and import structure.
+This library is a manual port of the Penman Python library, with identical method names and import structure.
 However, as Python and Javascript do have some differences, this port has the following changes:

 - all snake-case function names from the Python library are renamed using camel-case to fit Javascript naming conventions.
 For example, the function `get_pushed_variable` from Python is renamed to `getPushedVariable` in Javascript.
 - Python tuples are replaced with Javascript arrays